The Szaszian Agency Test for AI

 The Turing Test, named for famous computer scientist Alan Turing, is perhaps the most famous test of machine intelligence.
 In a version of the test, a human engages in conversation with an unknown counterpart and attempts to determine whether it is a machine based on the conversation.
 Many people now consider the Turing Test to have been passed by one or more recent Large Language Models (LLMs).
-These models can also pass many other tests including playing chess and passing college entrance exams.

 But one question these tests can't answer is whether the models passing them are independent agents.
 However, a test derived for the purpose of defining mental illness among humans can help fill the gaps left by the Turing Test and other capabilities-focused intelligence tests.